|Health Equity Projects|

 Cultural Competency Work Group

-The Health Equity Council Cultural Competency Work Group (CCWG) is responsible for facilitating HEC adoption of standardized health equity-related definitions.
-The CCWG is also working to develop methods to assure a diverse organizational membership and a cultural competency inclusive training policy.
-Other policy and procedure needs are ways to assure progress toward cultural competency and evaluate progress toward an as yet undefined cultural competency standard.
-Finally, the CCWG advocates the inclusion of cultural competency in public health accreditation system.
+The Cultural Competency Work Group (CCWG) facilitates adoption of standardized health equity-related definitions.
+The CCWG works to assure a diverse organizational membership and a cultural competency inclusive training policy.
+Additionally, CCWG advocates the inclusion of cultural competency in public health accreditation systems and standards.

 The Social Determinants of Health Work Group (SDOH) provides training to NACDD members on the social determinants of health and their impact on health disparities.
-Following the training HEIG members will commit to providing on-going technical assistance.
-They conducted several trainings in 2008, including presenting at the NACDD Chronic Disease Academy and the ASTHO/NACCHO Conference.
-They work to promote Unnatural Causes and have developed resources that compliment the series, including Unnatural Causes Success Stories and an outline of the Unnatural Causes toolkit.
-Other workgroup activities include identifying SDOH resources developing objectives to expand SDOH efforts.
+Post-training on-going technical assistance is available to members.
+The Work Group promotes Unnatural Causes and has developed resources that compliment the series, including Unnatural Causes Success Stories and an outline of the Unnatural Causes toolkit.
+Other workgroup activities include identifying SDOH resources and developing objectives to expand SDOH efforts in public health practice.